-[The data on which this calculation is founded, are, 1st, The number of letters delivered in London and the suburbs, as far as the limits of the threepenny post; 2nd, The amount of postage collected within that district; and 3rd, The amount collected in the whole kingdom.
-As about one-fifth of the letters are post-paid, the amount of postage collected in the metropolitan district does not necessarily represent the total charges on the letters delivered in that district; it may, however, be safely assumed that the postage paid in advance on the letters delivered, is balanced by the postage paid in advance on the letters collected in the district.]
+The amount collected in the whole kingdom.
+As about one-fifth of the letters are post-paid, the amount of postage collected in the metropolitan district does not necessarily represent the total charges on the letters delivered in that district; it may, however, he safely assumed that the postage paid in advance on the letters delivered, is balanced by the postage paid in advance on the letters collected in the district.]

-The number of chargeable general post letters, brought into London by the mails in the course of a week, count- ing double and treble letters as one each, is at the present time (Nov.
-1836) about 222,000 Of which the "forward letters," or those passing through London on their way to other post-towns, are about Consequently the number of chargeable general post letters, delivered within the metropolitan district in a week, is about The number of letters delivered by the two-penny and three-penny post in a week is, at present, about 270, 000 Of which the general post letters included above are about and three-penny post letters delivered within the metropolitan district in a week, is about And the whole number of chargeable metro- politan letters in a week is about The amount of postage collected in the metropolitan district, in the year 1835, after deducting for returned letters, over- charges, &c., was as follows: In the General Post department£454,000 In the Two-penny and Three-penny Post department 113,000 Total 4567,000
+The number of chargeable general post letters, brought into London by the mails in the

+course of a week, counting double and treble

+letters as one each, is at the present time

+(Nov.
+1836) about

+Of which the "forward letters," or those

+passing through London on their way to

+other post-towns, are about

+Consequently the number of chargeable general

+post letters, delivered within the metropolitan

+district in a week, is about

+The number of letters delivered by the twopenny and threepenny post in a week is,

+at present, about

+Of which the general post letters included

+above are about

+Consequently the number of twopenny and threepenny post letters delivered within the

+metropolitan district in a week, is about 240,000

+And the whole number of chargeable metropolitan letters in a week is about

+Or per annum about

+The amount of postage collected in the metropolitan district, in

+the year 1835, after deducting for returned letters, overcharges, &c.,

+was as follows:

+In the General Post department £454,000

+• In the Twopenny and Threepenny Post

+department

+Total £567,000

+Baing on average of shout 61d per letter

-Being an average of about $6\frac{1}{4}d$. per letter.
+Being an average of about $6\frac{1}{2}d$. per letter.